-To speed up the training procedure during the ablation study, we (1) randomly select 25\% videos from the training set of Something-Something V2 dataset to pre-train the model, (2) randomly drop 50\% patches following~\citet{MAR}, specifically, we adopt a random masking strategy to select 50\% input patches to reduce computation of self-attention.
-We provide a comparison across the speed-up and performance decrease due to these techniques in Tab~\ref{tab:app-sppedup}.
+\para \textbf{Training speed-up versus performance decrease.} To speed up the training procedure during the ablation studies, we (1) randomly select 25\% videos from the training set of Something-Something V2 dataset to pre-train the model, (2) randomly drop 50\% patches following~\cite{MAR}, specifically, we adopt a random masking strategy to select 50\% input patches to reduce the computation of self-attention.
+We present a comparison across the speed-up and performance decrease due to these techniques in Tab.~\ref{tab:app-sppedup}.
 Notice that with an acceptable performance drop (-3.7\%), we speed up the ablation experiment by 2.5 times.